VitaliiBo90/black-jack/README.md

 # Black Jack Game

 ## How to start project
-  1. In termainal run **"npm i"** to install all needed node modules.
+  1. In terminal run **"npm i"** to install all needed node modules.
   2. In terminal run **"npm run build"**.
-Webpack will build the progect in **dist/** folder.
+Webpack will build the project in **dist/** folder.
   3. In terminal run **"npm run start"**. http-server will be launched on **http://localhost:8081/** and default browser window will open the Black Jack Game.

 ## How to run test
   1. In terminal run **"npm run test"**.
-All test suites will be runned and in the end you will see test coverage.
+All test suites will be run and in the end you will see test coverage.

-## How to read and generate progect documentation
+## How to read and generate project documentation
   Documentation is generated automaticaly by using jsDoc 3 tool.

-  To read documentaion in terminal run **"npm run doc"**. http-server will be launched on **http://localhost:3030/** and default browser window will progect documentation.
+  To read documentaion in terminal run **"npm run doc"**. http-server will be launched on **http://localhost:3030/** and default browser window will project documentation.

   To generate documentation please forward next steps
   1. In terminal run **"npm install -g jsdoc"**.